wg-lux/agl_anonymizer_pipeline/README.md

 TO DO:

-- UTF-8 Handling of Names
+- UTF-8 Handling of Names - CV2 putText only works in ASCII
-- Improving the text region detection
+- Improving the text region detection by Model Training
-- Re-adding Tesseract OCR or adding Paddle OCR for improved full text document OCR.
+- You can customize the behavior of AGL Anonymizer by modifying the parameters in the config.py file (if included).
+This includes adjusting the OCR sensitivity, blur intensity, and more.

 ## License